influxdata/docs-v2/content/influxdb/cloud-dedicated/admin/sso.md

 ## Ongoing maintenance

-In order for your SSO integration to continue to function properly, there may be some ongoing maintenance that may involve InfluxData support.
+Your SSO integration may require ongoing maintenance to continue to function properly.
 For example:

-- **You're using OIDC and you update your client secret**: You must provide the new secret to InfluxData support so it can be updated in the InfluxData-managed Auth0 service.
+- **You're using OIDC and you update your client secret**: Provide the new secret to InfluxData support for updating in the InfluxData-managed Auth0 service.

-- **Your using SAML and your identity provider certificate is rotated**: You must provide the new certificate to InfluxData support so it can be updated in the InfluxData-managed Auth0 service.
+- **Your using SAML and your identity provider certificate is rotated**: Provide the new certificate to InfluxData support for updating in the InfluxData-managed Auth0 service.

   {{% note %}}
 Some identity providers that support SAML are known to rotate certificates often.
-Each time the certificate is rotated, you must contact InfluxData support with the updated certificate.
-Consider this when selecting and identity provider and protocol to use.
+Each time the certificate is rotated, you must provide the updated certificate to InfluxData support.
+Consider this when selecting an identity provider and protocol to use.
   {{% /note %}}